Cross-Dimensional Mathematics: A Foundation For STP/STA: Concluding Remarks

-The hyper geometry uses the hyper group structure to construct a hyper-vector space, which has multiple zeros.
-Then the hyper inner product space and hyper metric space are also obtained.
-Furthermore, the metric-based topological structure and a differentiable structure have been posed on $\R^{\infty}$, and using such topological and differentiable structure, the hyper manifold is constructed.
-These objects provide a geometric structure for MVMDs.
+The hyper geometry uses the hyper group structure to construct a hyper vector space, which has multiple zeros.
+Then the hyper inner product and hyper metric are also obtained for cross-dimensional Euclidian space $\R^{\infty}$.
+Furthermore, the metric-based topological structure and a differentiable structure have also been posed on $\R^{\infty}$.
+Using such topological and differentiable structure, the hyper manifold is constructed.
+These objects provide a cross-dimensional geometric structure for MVMDs.

-Finally, the Lie algebra and Lie group structure for hyper matrix group w.r.t. $\hat{+}$ and $\hat{\ttimes}$ respectively, is proposed.
+Finally, the Lie algebra and Lie group structure for hyper matrix group with respect to $\hat{+}$ and $\hat{\ttimes}$ respectively, is proposed.
 The topological hyper group is also constructed.
-They eventually lead to the hyper-Lie algebra and the hyper-Lie group for MVMDs, called the hyper general linear algebra and hyper general linear group, are established.
+They eventually lead to the hyper-Lie algebra and the hyper-Lie group for MVMDs, called the hyper general linear algebra and hyper general linear group.